Things to Remember When Renovating Your Basement

 For the homeowners who may not want to splurge for heated flooring, but who still want their basement as warm as possible, we recommend upgrading your subfloor to an insulated option that uses foam rather than the typical plastic.
 Not only will an insulated subfloor help keep your basement moisture-free, but it’s also been known to raise the temperature of your finished floor by up to 5 degrees.
 It will even make your floor more comfortable by providing additional cushioning and improve the overall soundproofing of your basement.

 We've seen it time and time again, families create the ultimate basement play area for their kids and then once they've grown up, the parents are left wishing for something like a basement bar.
-If this sounds like it could end up being you, why not invest in the rough in plumbing for that bar now?
+If this sounds like it could end up being you, why not invest in the rough-in plumbing for that bar now?
 Our skilled designers and carpenters can tuck it away in cabinetry so that it's not an eyesore and then once you're ready to transform your basement into the ultimate bar, it saves you from having to rip up the walls and floor to have the plumbing brought in.

 Open Floor Plan

 Just like how basements are known for being short and shallow, they’re also notorious for feeling small.
 But they don’t have to be.
-Working with one of our skilled project manager/designers, we’ll help you maximize the space in your basement and create an open floor plan that feels roomy.
+Working with one of our skilled project managers/designers, we’ll help you maximize the space in your basement and create an open floor plan that feels roomy.
 We’ll ensure you get the rooms you want whether they’re for a spare bedroom, home gym, home office or kids-only space, but we’ll also make sure overall space is maximized so that your basement feels as open, airy and inviting as the rest of your home.

 Storage is a family's best friend and what better place to put it than in the basement?
 Typically, most homeowners dedicate their basement to storage, but with the help of our designers, we'll help you create all the storage you need without taking away too much of your valuable family space.
 Using built-in cabinetry and other storage tricks, we’ll create the ultimate basement that balances storage and functional family space perfectly.